Ali-Noghabi/CPU-scheduling-simulation/docs/md/ShortestJobFirst.md

 #### Screenshot of Website Verification
 ![Test Image](/docs/img/sjf-spn-verify.png)

-This output confirms the correctness of the Shortest Process Next scheduling algorithm implementation and its verification using an external tool.
+This output confirms the correctness of the Shortest Job Next scheduling algorithm implementation and its verification using an external tool.